andyeske/FOFA/README.md

 ### 2: Optimization Code

 **Description:** The FOFA framework is implemented on the python scrypt ```FOFA_v2.py```.
-* The model can be run separately for the three largest airlines in Brazil by available seat-kms (ASKs) - Azul Linhas Aereas Brasileiras, Gol Linhas Aereas, LATAM Brasil - or on aggregate considering al eight Brazilian domestic airlines, in the form of a Combined Brazilian National Airline.
+* The model can be run separately for the three largest airlines in Brazil by available seat-kms (ASKs) - Azul Linhas Aereas Brasileiras, Gol Linhas Aereas, LATAM Brasil - or on aggregate considering all eight Brazilian domestic airlines, in the form of a Combined Brazilian National Airline.
 * To avoid making assumptions about what a representative day of operations looks like (e.g., in terms of the average daily number of passengers transported on each route, or average daily fleet utilization), the model is run on a yearly basis, aggregating values for the entirety of 2024.
 This modeling decision not only has the advantage of incorporating seasonality effects, but also enables building a feasible integer solution region.

 **User Action:** To run the code, simply download ```FOFA_v2.py```, alongside the [Processed Datasets](https://github.com/andyeske/FOAA/tree/main/Processed%20Datasets) folders.
 The python scrypt requires the use of a [Gurobi](https://www.gurobi.com/academia/academic-program-and-licenses/?utm_source=google&utm_medium=cpc&utm_campaign=M3+A+Search+US+Brand&gad_source=1&gad_campaignid=22845995653&gbraid=0AAAAADimQ3jj4Ag29wWuPvh0gcP5gZAed&gclid=Cj0KCQjwgpzIBhCOARIsABZm7vGEZgRpIldNBFiA50gIS_sXEFHWZnGlusO4OP9ZU0IxiBviV5hoi9gaAhnOEALw_wcB) license, which can be obtained for free for students.